 In the snippet above, you can notice a speed up of almost 10-3 even though the input increased by 10x.
 This is not always advisable and certainly not a replacement for a faster non-recursive approach.
 It’s certainly cool and helps occasionally during prototyping and has it’s own use cases such as fetching files, etc.

 I’ve seen an umpteen number of Ruby practitioners express their undying love for

 binding.pry.
 It’s basically a debugging routine that helps you debug line by line and check various variables or object values at each stage.
 Well, it also exists in Python (

 Consider the example of a Binary Search routine that we want to examine from within.

 import ipdb; debug = ipdb.set_trace def binary_search(needle, haystack): left, right = 0, len(haystack) - 1 while left <= right: mid = left + (right - left) // 2 debug(); if haystack[mid] == needle: return True elif haystack[mid] > needle: right = mid - 1 else: left = mid + 1 return False binary_search(2, [1, 2, 3, 4]) binary_search(5, [1, 2, 3, 4])

 Observe, how we’ve sneakily placed the

 debug() routine after the middle index deciding stage of the algorithm.
-Execute this code and you get something like the image below.

 The program pauses at the